 - Annual Fee: None.

-- Balance Transfer Fee: 3% of the amount of each transfer with a $5 minimum.
+- Balance Transfer Fee: 3% of the amount of each transfer or $5 minimum, whichever is greater

 - Cash Advance Fee: 4% of the amount of each advance with a $10 minimum.